vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 {departureTime}: assigned departure time to each entry in the flight entity

 ### **Output**:
-list that contains the delay time for the users inputted departureAirportID and departureTime
+list that contains the delay time for the given flight based on users inputted departureAirportID and departureTime

 ### **CHAT GPT PROMPT USE**